vianova-io/sli_feeds/README.md

 - 4 : uptime < 1
 - 5 : uptime = 1

+#### Timeline
+If the feed ingestion started before 03/2022, computed since 03/2022 else computed since the oldest feed ingestion date

 ### Data freshness

 #### Classification

 This indicator will help us to know how fresh is the data sent by the providers API.
 We will compare the most recent events in the API response to the time we actually asked for the data.
 If the average difference (in seconds) is high, it means the data is not fresh enough.
 It will have impact on showing devices in real time.

-For GBFS feeds, we use the difference in seconds between an event and the related next event from the fleet timeline.
+For GBFS feeds, we only have one update per minute, so the score will always be 1

 For MDS, we take the most recent event in the API response compared to the call execution time.